NRA’s Life of Duty; Keni Thomas, From Mogadishu to Nashville

 The folks at NRA’s Life of Duty sent us their video of country singer and former Mogadishu Ranger, Keni Thomas, who recounts that day, October 3rd, 1993, what he saw then and how it changed his life;

-7 thoughts on “NRA’s Life of Duty; Keni Thomas, From Mogadishu to Nashville”
+7 responses to “NRA’s Life of Duty; Keni Thomas, From Mogadishu to Nashville”

 Still leading the way!
 Good on you Keni, he definitely found his life calling – it ain’t working if you love what you do.